How To Create Great Music Using Fingerpicking Patterns On Guitar

 Creative Fingerpicking Guitar Banjo Roll Pattern

 This third pattern for fingerpicking your guitar is a little more generic.
 It doesn’t really have a name commonly associated with it.
-However you will see shortly how I apply it to create some really cool solo fingerpicking lines involving open strings, hence the name I have given this pattern.
+However you will see shortly how I apply it to create some really cool solo fingerpicking lines involving open strings.

 Here it is ascending: